noonat/intersect/src/intersect.ts.md

 make if you are learning about collision detection.
 There is also an excellent [list of different algorithms here][algorithms].

-The code is written in JavaScript, but it's simple and should be easily portable to your language of choice.
-If you just want to see the code, take a look at [the compiled JS file][compiled].
+The code is written in TypeScript, but it's simple and should be easily portable to your language of choice.
+If you just want to see the code, take a look at [the TypeScript file][intersect.ts].
+The [animated examples][examples.ts] on this page are also written in TypeScript, using the library.

 1. [Helpers](#helpers)
 2. [Types of Tests](#types-of-tests)